ecg-icas/icas/src/source/campaign-budgets.rst

 TOTAL
 """""

 This is the total the campaign can spend and will **not** be reset periodically.
 You will explicitly need to change this limit to get the ads of this campaign back online if this limit has been reached.
+The total spent of the campaign so far will already be taken into account.